TICTAC2012/HTTPGetRequesting/README.txt

 		"6" - Tests that the program can timeout a request to a URL if the connection is slow.
 	3.(If Running) When prompted, enter the URLs you wish to use for in the program.

 Extra: The source code for the test methods are available in the "src" folder.
+To view the source code, use this link - https://github.com/TICTAC2012/HTTPGetRequesting.git